Canadian Home Video Rating System: Information Pieces

 Disturbing Content - Indicates the expected natural reaction by an audience to any elements of a film, including the tone of a film, pertaining to distress or suffering.
 This includes the implication or threat of physical and/or psychological violence, even when violence is not depicted.

 Substance Abuse - Descriptive scenes depicting the use of illegal substances, the excessive use of tobacco, or the use of alcohol resulting in impairment.

 Gory Scenes - Graphic images of bloodletting and/or tissue damage.
 Includes horror or war representations.
 Degree, frequency, and intensity will also be a major factor in the classification decision.
 Any media with this category requires at least a 14A rating.

 Explicit Sexual Content - Sexual acts, shown in full, clear, unequivocal, and realistic detail, that may or may not be gratuitous to the film.
 It is true that this category can only be used with the R rating.

 Brutal Violence - Visually explicit portrayals of violence, which may be characterized by extreme brutality, extreme bloodletting, and/or extreme tissue damage.
 May include images of torture, horror, or war.
 This category is mostly used with the 18A rating or higher, however the 14A rating may use this category depending on the content level.
+On top of that, Extreme Violence and Graphic Violence would have the same description.

 Sexual Violence - The degradation of an individual in a sexual manner.
 May contain images of non-consensual acts with the intent to inflict harm, for example: simulated rape, and/or the use of threat to force compliance in sexual activity.

 Language May Offend - Contains language that may be offensive to some groups, i.e. sacrilegious language such as Goddamn; also used for PG films that contain explicatives.